HiromitsuAraki/Methylica/README.md

 <br>

 ### Parameter setting
-Following data upload, *Methylica* requests its users to select species with its reference genome version, genomic elements to be analyzed (CpG island, gene body, first intron and promoter), and k or the number of ICs (minimum = 2; maximum = the number of samples). *Methylica* provides a default setting of k, defined as the first k components whose cumulative contribution ratio exceeds 80% in principal component analysis.
+Following data upload, *Methylica* requests its users to select a platform (Sequence-based or Infinium methylation array), species with its reference genome version, genomic elements to be analyzed (CpG island, gene body, first intron and promoter), and k or the number of ICs (minimum = 2; maximum = the number of samples). *Methylica* provides a default setting of k, defined as the first k components whose cumulative contribution ratio exceeds 80% in principal component analysis.
 When users select all parameters, users need to press "Run" button to start analysis.

 <img src="./README_files/Figures/Parameters.png" width=300x300>
 <br>